Stochastic first-order methods for average-reward Markov decision processes: Actor: Stochastic policy mirror descent for AMDPs

-Now we switch our attention to the problem of policy optimization.
 Our goal in this section is to develop a computationally efficient first-order method to solve the AMDP problem~\eqref{def_problem} in the stochastic setting.
-To start with, we first explore the first-order information of the average reward/cost function and establish a variational inequality formulation of the problem.
+To start with, we first explore the first-order information of the average reward/cost function and establish a variational inequality (VI) formulation of the problem.